abishek-thiru/FetchRewardsExercise/README.md

 3. Filter out any items where "name" is blank or null.

 ## Build variants
-Use the Android Studio Build Variants button to choose between production and staging flavors combined with debug and release build types
+Use the Android Studio Build Variants button to choose between debug and release build types

 # Author
 [Abishek Thirumoorthi](https://github.com/abishek-thiru)